Accelerated linearized alternating direction method of multipliers with Nesterov extrapolation: Accelerated Linearized ADMM Based on Nesterov's First Scheme

-It can be observed from \eqref{disA2} and \eqref{disA4} that the update of the primal variable $x_k$ is same as \eqref{dis_Nest1}.
-Due to the alternating update between the primal variables $x$ and $y$, we choose the scaling $\frac{\beta}{t_{k+1}}$ in \eqref{disA3} instead of ${\beta}{t_{k+1}}$.
+It can be observed from \eqref{disB2} and \eqref{disB4} that the update of the primal variable $x_k$ is same as \eqref{eq_fista}.
+Due to the alternating update between the primal variables $x$ and $y$, we choose the scaling $\frac{\beta}{t_{k+1}}$ in \eqref{disB3} instead of ${\beta}{t_{k+1}}$.
 Remark that choosing the scaling as ${\beta t_{k+1}}$, would require setting $\bar{\lambda}_{k+1}=\hat{\lambda}_{k+1}=\lambda_{k+1}$ to maintain fast convergence.
 However, this would make $u_{k+1}$ and $v_{k+1}$ coupled with each other, and cannot yield a useful algorithm.
+In this scenario, the term $\mu_g(v_{k+1}-y_{k+1})$ is introduced into \eqref{disB3}, which is motivated by the accelerated first-order methods considered in \cite{LuoMP}, and it plays a critical element in our convergence analysis.
+We select $\bar{\lambda}_{k+1}$ and $\hat{\lambda}_{k+1}$ as follows: